jwalterskirchen/jwalterskirchen.github.io/_workinprogress/unga.md

 ---
-title: "Hostile Rhetoric at the UN General Assembly: Using Aspect-Based Sentiment Analysis to Measure Relations between Member States"
+title: "Friend or Foe: Using Aspect-Based Sentiment Analysis to Measure Relations between Member States at the UN General Assembly"
 collection: workinprogress
 permalink: /workinprogress/unga
 excerpt: 'In this paper, we apply stance detection to UN General Assembly speeches.'